RobotLocomotion/styleguide/README.md

 A Drake style guide maintainer should keep a local clone of this repository.
-This should be set up in the usual manner, but with remotes to both Google and Drake as you will want to be able to rebase from either one:
+This should be set up in the usual manner, but with remotes to both Google and Drake as you will want to (a) merge from Google and (b) rebase onto Drake
+updates:

  * Fork "styleguide" into your account, this is where all your branches will be